 “This presumes that we are free to ignore the Pennsylvania Constitution simply because it makes law enforcement more difficult, or, worse, that we are to determine the law based on what we think is good for law and order in society.
 We are not a policy branch, and we cannot ignore constitutional commands even if they make the work of police or prosecutors harder.”

-Get Help From a Pittsburgh Criminal Defense Attorney
+Contact our Pittsburgh Criminal Defense Attorney Near You

 Disputes over what’s admissible in a vehicle search are common in criminal cases.
 Despite the recent decision, these issues are highly technical and based on the unique factors involved.
 Allowing or excluding evidence can be the difference between dismissed charges or a conviction.